selfcommunity/developers-doc/docs/apireference/v2/course/change_user_role_course.md

 title: Change User Role
 ---

-This endpoint allows user managers to change the role of some users in the specified course.<br/>
+This endpoint allows the creator and user managers to change the role of some users in the specified course.<br/>
 At least one parameter between managers, joined and unjoined is required.

 :::note

-The creator of the course cannot be removed from the managers.
+The creator of the course cannot be removed from the course.

 :::

 :::info

-This operation requires the course manager role.
+This operation requires the course creator or manager role.

 :::